twilio/flex-plugin-builder/packages/craco-config-flex-plugin/README.md

 ## Usage

 To add custom `jest` or `webpack` configuration, you can provide `jest.config.js` and `webpack.config.js`.
-If these files exist in the root directory, then your configuration is merged into the default configuration.
+If these files exist in the root directory, then your configuration is merged into the default configuration; i.e. `merge(defaultConfig, yourConfig)`.

 For more control over the configuration, you can edit the `craco.config.js`.
+You will need to use `craco.config.js` if you need to append changes to the configuration, as opposed to replace a key completely.
+For example, if you need to append a plugin, you will need to use `craco.config.js` and do `config.plugins.push(anotherPlugin)`.
 Please visit [craco documentation](https://github.com/sharegate/craco/tree/master/packages/craco#configuration-overview) for more information.

 ## Contributing